 Managing Funding Plans and Client Funding Periods

-SupportAbility now includes enhanced functionality for managing Funding Periods in PACE NDIS Direct Funding records.
+SupportAbility now includes enhanced functionality for managing Funding Periods for PACE NDIS Direct Funding Plans.

-SupportAbility v9.7 (Jan 2026) introduces a new Funding Plan record, improved Funding Period configuration, and the ability to replicate Funding Periods, to simplify setting up subsequent Funding Period records.
+SupportAbility v9.7 (Jan 2026) introduced a new Funding Plan record, improved Funding Period configuration, and the ability to replicate Funding Periods, to simplify setting up subsequent Funding Period records.
+A detailed video overview is available here.

 This article explains how Funding Plans and Funding Periods work, how they can be configured, and how to use the associated replication functionality.